Dental Care for Your Pet

 - T/D dental diet

 One of our primary goals when caring for your pet’s teeth is to prevent extractions and preserve teeth whenever possible.
-If we can save a tooth from being extracted, we perform perioceutics.
-A tooth with severe gingival recession ends up with gaping pockets in the surrounding gum tissue, where bacteria collect.
-Our veterinary technician will clean in and around that tissue and perform deep gingival scaling and root planing around the tooth, and inject antibiotic (Doxirobe) into the pockets around the tooth.
-This reduces the depth of the pocket, reduces inflammation, and facilitates gingival reattachment to the tooth, prolonging its health.
+If we can save the tooth from being extracted, we will perform periodontal therapy.
+A tooth with severe gingival recession develops deep pockets around the affected tooth where bacteria can collect.
+In order to help provide the best dental care, we clean all of the teeth, perform deep gingival scaling and root planing, and if necessary, inject antibiotics into the pockets around affected teeth.
+All to promote gingival reattachment, reduce inflammation, and prolong dental health.

 Maintaining Your Pet’s Teeth

-We recommend that you brush your pet’s teeth at least 5 days a week for the best results.
+We recommend brushing your pet’s teeth at least 5 days a week for the best results.
 Brushing your pet’s teeth can be a challenge, especially if you are attempting to start them out later in life.
-However, because pets can begin developing gum disease as early as 3 years old, we recommend that they have their first cleaning between the ages of 2 and 3.
-Yearly checkups are also very important, and give us a chance to catch gum disease before it can progress any further.
+However, because pets can begin developing significant dental disease as early as 3 years old, we recommend scheduling their first cleaning between the ages of 2 and 3.
+Yearly checkups are very important, and gives us a chance to catch dental disease before it progresses any further.

-Loose or broken teeth, red, swollen gums, bad breath, and a decreased appetite could indicate the onset of gum disease.
-If your pet is showing any of these symptoms, please call us today at (781) 784-7554 so we can whether a cleaning will be necessary.
+Loose or broken teeth, red, swollen gums, bad breath, or even just a decreased appetite all signal the onset of gum and tooth disease.
+If your pet is showing any of these symptoms, please call (781) 784-7554, and schedule a dental exam and cleaning for your best friend today!